Table of contents

 What Other Water Filters Should You Consider?

-Katadyn BeFree Review: The BeFree’s shake-to-clean feature generally offers a faster flow rate and easier cleaning process.
-It uses a soft flask for water collection, which we’ve found more durable than Sawyer’s squeeze pouches.
-Some CleverHiker gear analysts report that the BeFree provides better-tasting water.
+Katadyn BeFree Review: The BeFree’s shake-to-clean feature usually provides a faster flow rate and simpler cleaning process.
+It uses a soft flask for water collection, which we’ve found to be more durable than Sawyer’s squeeze pouches.
+Some CleverHiker gear analysts report that the BeFree produces better-tasting water.
+However, it has a shorter overall lifespan and needs to be replaced sooner than Sawyer products.